Yaśodharā: Life

-Yaśodharā was the daughter of King Suppabuddha, and Amita.
-She was born on same day in the month of Vaishaka as prince Siddhartha.
-Her grandfather was Añjana a Koliya chief, her father was Suppabuddha and her mother, Amitā, came from a Shakya family.
+Yaśodharā was the daughter of King Suppabuddha and Amitā.
+She was born on the same day in the month of Vaishaka as prince Siddhartha.
+Her grandfather was Añjana, a Koliya chief, her father was Suppabuddha and her mother, Amitā, came from a Shakya family.
 The Shakya and the Koliya were branches of the Ādicca (Sanskrit: Aditya) or Ikshvaku dynasty.
-There were no other families considered equal to them in the region and therefore members of these two royal families married only among themselves.
+There were no other families considered equal to them in the region, and therefore members of these two royal families married only among themselves.

-She was wedded to the Shakya prince Siddhartha, when they were both 16.
+Yaśodharā was wedded to the Shakya prince Siddhartha when they were both 16.
 At the age of 29, she gave birth to their only child, a boy named Rāhula.
-On the night of his birth, the prince left the palace.
+On the night of his birth, the prince left the palace; his departure is called the Great Renunciation.
 Yaśodharā was devastated and overcome with grief.
 Once prince Siddhartha left his home at night for enlightenment, the next day, everyone was surprised by the absence of the prince.
-The famous Indian Hindi poet Maithili Sharan Gupt (1886–1964) tried to gather the emotions of Yaśodharā in his poem:
+The famous Indian Hindi poet Maithili Sharan Gupt (1886–1964) tried to express the emotions of Yaśodharā in his eponymous poem about her, translated by Gurmeet Kaur: